M. A. Battiste Award for Creative Work in Synthetic Organic Chemistry

 W. M. Jones Award for Originality and Creativity

-The Tarrant Summer Graduate Research Scholarship is supported through the Tarrant endowment, created by University of Florida Professor Emeritus Paul Tarrant to honor the memory of his beloved wives, Viola and Marian.
+The Tarrant Summer Graduate Research Fellowship is supported through the Tarrant endowment, created by University of Florida Professor Emeritus Paul Tarrant to honor the memory of his beloved wives, Viola and Marian.
 Paul graduated from Duke University and Sanford College and was the first chairman of the fluorine division of the American Chemical Society.
 In 1966, he received the Florida Award of the Florida Section of the American Chemical Society, which recognizes leadership and contributions toward the advancement of the profession of chemistry.
 He retired in 1980 after 34 years as professor of chemistry at the University of Florida.

 Eligibility and Terms of the Award

 The Tarrant Summer Graduate Research Fellowship is a full summer research fellowship available to post-qualifying Organic Division graduate students as well as post-qualifying graduate students of Organic Division faculty members.
 The fellowship will include a $500 travel stipend to an approved conference in the summer of or academic year following the award period.
 The recipient(s) will be selected based primarily on research accomplishments and research potential, but leadership/service and academic record will also be considered.